-“Do not think that I have come to bring peace to the earth; I have not come to bring peace but a sword.”(Matthew 10:34) Another hard and confusing saying from Jesus.
+“Do not think that I have come to bring peace to the earth; I have not come to bring peace but a sword.”(Third Sunday after Pentecost.
+Matthew 10:24-39) Another hard and confusing saying from Jesus.
 Words that most of us do not associate with the Jesus we have come to know and love.
 And yet speak these words he did and still does so we need to take a deep breath and look closer.

 I have come to understand this text, like most, as one we need to approach on multiple levels from multiple perspectives.
 For now and in this limited space I will reflect from three vantage points.